 If you’re planning to travel to Hong Kong for the first time, you consider many factors and details to make your trip memorable and fun.
 Ensure that the weather is one of those things because how can you enjoy your whole trip if you’re not aware of the weather?
 How would you plan activities if you’re experiencing unexpected things because of the weather?
 How can you enjoy walking down the busy streets of Hong Kong or eating street food if the weather doesn’t agree with you?

-Imagine how hard it would be if you lacked the basic knowledge about weather.
+Imagine how hard it would be if you lacked basic knowledge about the weather.
 So, give yourself a headstart on weather by learning these basic Cantonese weather vocabulary.

 The weather is one of the important factors that affect our daily life.
 We plan, think, or wear clothes according to the weather.
-Weather is defined as the condition of the atmosphere in terms of heat or cold, wetness or dryness, calmness or storminess, clarity or cloudiness.
+Weather is defined as the condition of the atmosphere in terms of heat or cold, wetness or dryness, calmness or storminess, and clarity or cloudiness.
 The Cantonese word for weather is 天氣 (tin1 hei3).
 In Hong Kong, this term is used in all situations like daily conversations, weather forecasts, or in school.